chrisnatali/docs/way_forward.md

 ### STRIKING WHILE THE IRON IS HOT

-4 months ago, our Software Engineering team in NY was contacted by our Energy Planning team who was in Indonesia.
+4 months ago, our Software Engineering team in NY was contacted by our Energy Planning team who was in Indonesia with an urgent request.
 The details weren't too clear at first, but we understood that we had agreed to take on a project to map some Medium Voltage line for PLN.
-For a brief moment, our envisioned timelines for this work were a little off.
-The Software Engineering team was thinking in terms of weeks, but we really needed to be thinking in terms of days, even hours, because the training and data acquisition was to start in...2 days!
+We had a sense that an opportunity like this would present itself, but envisioned a timeline of at least a few weeks.
+We soon realized we needed to be thinking in terms of days, even hours, because the training and data acquisition was to start in...2 days!

 Were we really willing to sacrifice architectural elegance in order to take advantage of this opportunity?
 [Architecture Astronauts](http://www.joelonsoftware.com/items/2008/05/01.html) unite!

 ### REALITY